ameysunu/flutter_witai/README.md

 * **entities** : Returns the list of all entities.
 * **traits** : Returns the list of all traits.

+You can read more about HTTP API on wit.ai's Documentation site [here](https://wit.ai/docs/http/20200513/).

 ## Screenshots

 <img src= "https://i.imgur.com/JaEqFjx.png" width="414" height="896" >